Application Collectors

 or

 Before you can send events to AIDR, you need to create a client instance.
-This snippet will:
+This snippet shows how you can:

 - Read your AIDR base URL and API token from environment variables.

-- Configure the Pangea SDK with the base URL.
+- Configure the AIDR SDK with the base URL.

-- Create an AI Guard client to interact with the AIDR service.
+- Create an AIDR client to interact with the AIDR service.

 import os